 TOTP registration is configurable from the admin portal provided by CyberArk at the time of availing the services.

-On clicking the TOTP Register tab under Enroll Factors, the app navigates the user to the TOTP Registration page.
+Click the TOTP Register tab under Enroll Factors to navigate to the TOTP Registration page.

-The steps to register for receiving the OTP along with a QR code and a verification code input field can be seen on this page.
+See the steps to register to receive the OTP along with a QR code and a verification code input field.

-Following the steps mentioned on the page a user first needs to install any 3rd party authenticator app like Google authenticator/ Microsoft authenticator and scan the QR code available on a sample app page.
+Following the steps on the page, a user first needs to install a third-party authenticator app (for example, Google authenticator or Microsoft authenticator) and scan the QR code.

-UserMgmt/ChangeUserPassword() endpoint is invoked to update the password for a user who is authenticated.
+UserMgmt/ChangeUserPassword() endpoint is invoked to update the password for an authenticated user.

-This page contains the current user account details and provides an option to update the profile information.
+This page displays the current user account details and provides an option to update the profile information.
 The profile information includes username, email address, display name, and mobile number.
-The user is allowed to edit the details and use the Update button to submit the details.
+The user can edit the details and click the Update button to submit the details.

-After a successful update, a success popup is displayed on the same screen.
+After a successful update, a success popup message is displayed on the screen.

-In the end, click Logout to revoke the access token and end the session to log the user out.
+Click Logout to revoke the access token and end the session, to log the user out.